 What’s next for the markets your technologies serve?
 It’s hard to get a clear read.
 There’s a dichotomy right now that is challenging for C-level leadership to interpret and declare a clear direction.
-With a broad perspective on markets like biotech, biopharma, diagnostics, instrumentation, medical device, aerospace, and industrial, we notice:
+With a broad perspective on markets like biotech, biopharma, diagnostics, instrumentation, medical device, aerospace, manufacturing, and industrial, we notice:

 - Demand remains strong, but risk aversion is high, and sales cycles are longer than pre-pandemic.

 - VC and PE funding and deal flow never slowed in industries like biotech, and optics, and photonics, but sales in biotech and medical device were delayed due to a healthcare system focused on COVID-19.
 A bounce-back of pent-up demand in non-emergency surgeries, aesthetics, and veterinary are straining staff and supply chains.

 - Market consolidation continues as a sellers’ market—with growing multipliers and stimulus cash burning a hole in buyers’ pockets.
 Sustainability, transparency, and inclusivity create both a need for real change and an opportunity to define culture as part of your brand.

 - The manufacturing market size in the U.S. is increasing, reversing a negative trend since 2016.
 43% of manufacturing companies are considering an M&A transition in the next 6-18 months.